CESSProject/cess/README.md

 ## Run Tests

-CESS has Rust unit tests, and can be run locally.
+CESS has Rust unit tests, and enable to run locally.

 ```
 # Run all the Rust unit tests